Fandroid745/HAL-neuralChef-SyntaxSquad/README.md

 ## Craving Inspiration?
 Let NeuralChef Cook Up Some Magic! ✨

 NeuralChef is a revolutionary recipe generation and management web application that leverages the power of AI to bring culinary creativity to your fingertips.
 Tired of the same old dishes?
-Let our intelligent system, powered by **Llama 3**, conjure up exciting new recipes based on your preferences and dietary needs.
+Let the intelligent system, powered by **Llama 3**, conjure up exciting new recipes based on your preferences and dietary needs.
 From quick weeknight meals to gourmet feasts, NeuralChef is your personal culinary assistant.